dataloop-ai/dtlpy-documentation/onboarding/03_add_and_annotate_data.md

 For the best results, I suggest you upload multiple items before using the command above.

 ## Annotating items
 Dataset items are annotated using Labels.
-A Label is composed of various Label Settings and Instructions that are defined by a dataset’s Recipe.
-For example, an image  file item can contain 1 label defined as a Classification, to categorize the entire image.
-It can also contain multiple labels covering only portions of your images, defined as Point Markers, to identify specific objects in an image or video file item.
+A Label is composed of various Label Settings and Instructions that are defined by a dataset’s [Recipe](https://dataloop.ai/blog/data-recipes/).
+For example, an item can contain 1 label defined as a Classification, to categorize the entire data sample.
+It can also contain multiple labels covering only parts of your data sample, to identify specific sections of that item.

 ### Classification
-Classifications are used to categorize an entire image or scene (in the case of a video file).
+Classification is used to categorize an entire data sample.
 For example, a Classification label can be used to classify product images under categories, subcategories, and characteristics, such as men’s clothes, polo shirts, hand cremes, etc.

-The SDK can add Classification labels to an item using 2 steps:
+The Python SDK can add Classification labels to an item using 2 steps:

 1. Firstly, you need to add a label to be part of the dataset (create label);
 2. Add that label to the item you wish (to classify it).